 Hishammuddin said he could rule out reports that the plane was spotted in the Maldives, an island nation in the Indian Ocean.
 Eyewitnesses have reported seeing a low-flying aircraft around the time the plane went missing.

 He also said background checks on all but three of the plane's passengers have yielded "no information of significance."
-Authorities are still waiting for background reports on two Ukrainian passengers and one Russian passenger.
+Authorities are still waiting for background reports on two Ukrainian passengers and one Russian aboard the flight.

 Authorities have so far refused to rule out any possibility, including terrorism, hijacking, a mechanical malfunction or pilot suicide.